deanlandolt/commons/README.md

 take advantage of the great work poured into the various javascript runtimes and well thought out inside them.

+Javascript Commons is similar in nature to Apache Commons, but much smaller.
+You could also think of the `commons` module as like CommonJS without the J -- after all, the J stands for Java, and that's not our style.

 ## Supported Platforms

 - node.js